 |EXAM||Mid Term Exam||

-This 90-minute exam will take place during week 7 of semester (date to be confirmed), and it will assess the material indicated in lectures 1-5.
-In the exam, you will answer 25 multiple choice questions, and there will be five questions for each of lectures 1-5.
-This portion of the exam is worth 30% of the paper.
-You will not have seen the MCQ questions in advance of the exam.
-You will also answer two 'seen' essay questions.
+This exam will take place during Week 7 of semester 2 (date to be confirmed), and it will assess your knowledge, understanding and evaluation of material covered in lectures 2-5.
+In the exam, you will answer two 'seen' essay questions.
 I will release an essay title at the end of each lecture, and so you will have a chance to prepare your essay responses in advance of the exam.
-Each essay is worth 35% of the paper.
+Each essay is worth 50% of the paper.

-This 90-minute exam will take place during the final May exam period (date to be confirmed), and it will assess the material delivered in lectures 8-11.
-In the exam, you will answer 24 multiple choice questions, and there will be six questions for each of lectures 8-11.
-This portion of the exam is worth 30% of the paper.
-You will not have seen the MCQ questions in advance of the exam.
-You will also answer two 'seen' essay questions.
+This exam will take place during the final exam period of semester 2 in May 2021 (date to be confirmed), and it will assess your knowledge, understanding and evaluation of material covered in lectures 8-11.
+In the exam, you will answer two 'seen' essay questions.
 I will release an essay title at the end of each lecture, and so you will have a chance to prepare your essay responses in advance of the exam.
-Each essay is worth 35% of the paper.
+Each essay is worth 50% of the paper.

 Teaching and Learning Strategy

-FEEDBACK SESSIONS: To support weekly lectures, students may voluntarily attend two-hour weekly drop-in sessions which will run in the lecturer's office.
+FEEDBACK SESSIONS: To support weekly lectures, students may voluntarily attend two-hour weekly drop-in sessions.
 Students may attend sessions if they require support with regard to any aspect of the course, but may especially want to focus on asking questions about preparing for the midterm and final exams (especially preparing essays), seeking feedback with regard to their understanding of key content, developing critical evaluation skills, and prospective and retrospective exam performance.
 Sessions will be student-led so that students have the opportunity to receive feedback specific to their own progress and achievement.
 Students should note that during feedback sessions the lecturer will neither cover new content nor summarise entire lectures that students may have missed.

-Weekly two-hour content lectures will run in weeks 1-5 and 8-11.
-In addition, a revision session will run in week 6 (Reading Week), to prepare students for the midterm exam in week, and in week 12 to prepare students for the final exam which will sit during the final assessment period.
-All sessions will be podcasted, technical gremlins willing!
+Weekly two-hour content lectures will run in weeks 1-5 and 8-11 of semester 2.
+In addition, a revision session will run in week 6 (Reading Week), to prepare students for the midterm exam in week 7, and in week 12 to prepare students for the final exam which will sit during the final assessment period.
+All sessions will be recorded.

 Students should expect to complete 52 hours of self-study in order to achieve the learning outcomes for this module.
 Self-study will take the form of essential (+ further and additional) reading, and preparation for exams.
 In addition to attending classes and voluntary feedback sessions (as required), students should be spending 4-6 hours each week during term-time engaging in reading and revision for this module.